mmdutra/retry_exponential_backoff/README.md

 Exponential backoff

-When we need to do the next retry, we increase the wait time to do the request.
-The function, as describe the name of the practice, is exponential, following this function:
+When we need to do the next retry, we'he to increase the wait time to do the request, following this function:

 ```
 T(n) = base * pow(multiplier, n)